I am a successful professional in my 30s, but a health crisis taught me so much about work

 Expect the unexpected

 The reality is I’m far from alone in having the unexpected happen during my prime working years.
-I was shocked to discover that approximately one in three people in the United States will need to take time off for health issues before they retire, and approximately eight million adults have some sort of condition that limits or prevents them from working.
+I was shocked to discover that approximately one in four people in the United States will need to take time off for health issues before they retire, and approximately eight million adults have some sort of condition that limits or prevents them from working.
 As a society, it’s become the norm to plan for things even after death through options like life insurance.
 But we also need to normalize—and plan for—the fact that most of us will need to or have had to take time away from work at some point.

 Prioritize your wellness